Kartvelian languages

-Social and cultural status
+Status

-Georgian is the official language of Georgia (spoken by 90% of the population) and the main language for literary and business use in Georgia.
+Georgian is the official language of Georgia (spoken by 90% of the population) and serves as its main language for literary and business use.
 It is written with an original and distinctive alphabet, and the oldest surviving literary text dates from the 5th century AD.
-The old Georgian script seems to have been derived from the Greek script, but this is not certain.
+The old Georgian script seems to have been distinct from every other language, but shows possible influence from the Greek alphabet or Semitic writing systems.

-Mingrelian has been written with the Georgian alphabet since 1864, especially in the period from 1930 to 1938, when the Mingrelians enjoyed some cultural autonomy, and after 1989.
+Mingrelian has been written with the Georgian alphabet since 1864, especially in the period from 1930 to 1938, when the Mingrelians had some cultural autonomy, and after 1989.

-The Laz language was written mainly between 1927 and 1937, and now again in Turkey using the Latin alphabet.
-Laz, however, is disappearing as its speakers are integrating into mainstream Turkish society.
+The Laz language was written mainly between 1927 and 1937, and then in Turkey using the Latin alphabet.
+Laz is endangered as its speakers are shifting to Turkish.

 Classification

 The Kartvelian language family consists of four closely related languages: